Consult with The Colorado College's admissions department for more information on applying.

 In 2022, Colorado College waitlisted 739 students and 174 accepted a place on the waitlist.

 Colleges consider a range of factors when deciding who to admit for their next incoming class.
 Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
 When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.

 What does Colorado College consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Level of Applicant's Interest||Considered|

 |Standardized Test Scores||Considered|

-To apply, all applicants to The Colorado College must submit the following items.
-Double check with The Colorado College's admissions department to confirm all application materials and requirements.
+To apply to Colorado College, all applicants must submit the following items.
+Check in with Colorado College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Transcript(S) of College Record|

 |Letter(s) of Recommendation||2|